 Here are some common financial goals.

 • Child’s college savings

 • Financial independence

 Here are some important investing terms to know.
 Below each definition, you’ll find an article that dives deeper into the term for more information.

 Investors usually focus on the risk of the value of an asset going down.
 There is not much we can do about things like wars and natural disasters.
 However, things like bad management of a company, new competition, and new government regulation can be mitigated.
 You can diversify your portfolio so things that hurt a particular company, industry, or country don’t wreck your whole financial plan.

 Normally, a recession is declared when U.S. gross domestic product (GDP)—which represents the total value of goods and services produced in the country—drops for at least two quarters in a row.
 However, that’s not the only criterion for declaring a recession.
 For example, some other indicators to describe a recession include: declines in industrial production, falling oil consumption, and increased unemployment for two quarters.

 Here is a basic overview of some very important investing topics:

 The market fluctuates every day.
-Investing in the stock market can be risky, but there is also the chance that you could grow your money.
+Again, investing in the stock market can be risky, but there is also the chance that you could grow your money.
 Remember, time in the market beats timing the market.
-In order to invest in stocks, you’ll need to open an investment account.
+To invest in stocks, you’ll need to open an investment account.

 Understand when the company you want to invest in is going to IPO, what the stocks are priced at, and when the stocks are available to buy.